octodemo/CopilotHackathon/README.md

 **GitHub Copilot access**

-If you still do not have an active Copilot license, a 30 day trial can be requested here: https://github.com/github-copilot/signup.
+This workshop assumes that you already have an active Copilot license.
+If you don't, please seek help with one of the proctors.

 ### Work with GitHub Codespaces